thomasw/djproxy/README.md

   sent to the proxied endpoint.
 * `reverse_urls`: An iterable of location header replacements to be made on the constructed response (similar to Apache's `ProxyPassReverse` directive).
+* `verify_ssl`: This option corresponds to [requests' verify parameter][1].
+It may be either a boolean, which toggles SSL certificate verification on or off, or the path to a CA_BUNDLE file for private certificates.

 ## Adjusting location headers (ProxyPassReverse)